A bit of history on Walter Bosse’s hedgehog ashtrays:

 A FEW THINGS TO NOTE FOR AUTHENTICATION:

 Bosse did not let largely flawed castings out of his shop and onto the sales floor.
 If an item was flawed it was remelted and cast again.
-The bronze fakes are often chipped and pitted and the aluminum fakes often have casting seams.
+The bronze fakes are often chipped and pitted and the zinc fakes often have casting seams and sprue holes.

 Bosse’s Hedgehogs were almost NEVER marked.
-With the exception of 1 set I found with the mark “Made in Germany” stamped underneath, his sets did not come with markings or stickers identifying the maker.
+With the exception of a few sets I’ve found with the mark “Made in Germany” stamped underneath, his sets only rarely come with markings or stickers identifying the maker.
 99% of the time they were unmarked.
 Finding a mark is rare.

 Referring to the smallest hedgehog or “baby” of the set.
 It can be used to authenticate your ashtrays.
-Bosse’s moulds differed slightly from one to the next so both “babies” with elongated legs and incised cross legs are authentic.
-Remember, some of Bosse’s original moulds were destroyed during the war & he had to re-create a number of them.
-Also, during & after the war, metal resources were harder & more expensive to acquire so during this period Bosse’s designs were simplified.
-He cut costs such as making the “baby’s” legs an incised cross instead of 4 raised legs.
+Bosse’s molds differed slightly from one to the next so both “babies” with elongated legs and incised cross legs are authentic.
+It is thought that maybe he cut costs such as making the “baby’s” legs an incised cross instead of 4 raised legs.
 But it seems the two may have even been used at the same time.
 The “baby” was used as a tamper / or snuffer to put out cigarettes and the one with the incised legs has a flat bottom (which makes it more effective).

 Bosse’s trays never had texture to them.
 They are always smooth bronze with a black patina.
 Fakes have raised fur, eyes and incised ears.
-He also made a rarer authentic version of trays in just polished bronze with no black patina.
+He also made a rarer authentic version of hedgehogs in just polished golden brass with no black patina.

 First off, the only image out there of a real Walter Bosse set of hedgehog ashtrays is a picture of a Bosse catalog page from the book Walter Bosse: Leben Kunst und Handwerk 1904 – 1979.
 Though it’s almost 100% in German, even if you can’t read German it is an amazing resource on Bosse’s work.